Sherlock Holmes Was Right – We Need to Become Movement Detectives.

 But Norman still has some work to do.

 As we discussed in the first blog post, the challenge with determining when an athlete is ready to return to sport after injury is that we are dealing with complex-adaptive systems.
 Complex-adpative systems can‘t be understood with a few functional tests, especially when those functional tests are performed nowhere near the inciting event for the reinjury.
-Remember the idea about predicting a tornado next summer from today‘s weather data?
-Not going to happen!
+Remember the example about predicting a tornado next summer from today‘s weather data?
+This would probably provide low predictive validity.

 Here are a few heuristics that I like to follow when it comes to managing decision making for athletes as they are returning from injury:

-- It‘s an n=1 game so treat an athlete‘s journey back to health, sport, and performance on an individual-by-individual basis (i.e. scrap the generalized timeline approach).
+- It‘s an n=1 game so treat an athlete‘s journey back to health, sport, and performance on an individual-by-individual basis (i.e., steer away from the generalized timeline approach).

-- Come up with a functional milestone roadmap in advance that will support decision making – this is a “green means go“, “yellow means proceed with caution“, and “red means stay where you are and keep training“ approach to guide the rehabilitation process.
-These milestones must be measurable!
+- Instead, use a functional milestone roadmap in advance that will support decision making – this is a “green means go“, “yellow means proceed with caution“, and “red means stay where you are and keep training“ approach to guide the rehabilitation process.
+Ideally, these milestones should be measurable.

 - If the athlete was strong to begin with, use pre-injury baseline data as a benchmark to measure progress.